mcauchi1/LSDSM/README.md

   - *data_and_risk_score.R* - This file splits the data into training and testing data sets, which will be made available for the MATLAB files.
 Also, it estimates the risk scores using the methods proposed by the above paper.

  ## How to use
  If you have a specific data set that contains longitudinal and survival data, it is recommended that you use *LSDSM_MM_PH_data_single_run.m* as a starting point.
-Save the data into the requested format (look at the available _csv_ file for inspiration) in the _Data_ folder.
+Save the data into the requested format (look at the available _csv_ files for inspiration) in the _Data_ folder.
 In the _m_ file, make sure that the file directory is chosen properly.
 Also, set the configuration parameters of your choosing.
 The model scales accordingly with the set parameters.
 These include setting `csv_controls` to extract the data as requested, `dim_size` to specify the size of the model, `controls` for the EM algorithm controls, and `landmark_t_arr` to choose the landmarks to test.

  ## Versioning
  This is the first version of LSDSM being published.
 Future work may follow, including: